 - We use personal data to carry out statistical analysis and research in order to help us to understand how we are performing and how we can improve our services and meet the needs of people that require our help.

-Marketing communications could include providing information about the work that we do and how we spend our money, or opportunities to get involved in our work or to support us through donations or fundraising.
+Marketing communications could include providing information about the work that we do and how we spend money, or opportunities to get involved in our work or to support us through donations or fundraising.

 We may use your information to send you communications about our work and how you can help, for example, information about our campaigns, volunteering and fundraising activities and how you can donate to us.
 Occasionally, we may include information from partner organisations or organisations who support us in these communications.
 Our forms have clear marketing preference questions and we include information on how you can say no to such marketing.